uit-inf-1400-2022/uit-inf-1400-2022.github.io/lectures/oop-05-when-to-use-oop/README.md

 Figur hentet fra: http://4.bp.blogspot.com/-ZVMs-2__6pg/UES3ykgiAlI/AAAAAAAADsw/aQEHMFFQ3nI/s1600/Cppw1.3.png

 Use built-in data structures unless (or until) there is an obvious need to define a class.
-There is no reason to add an extra level of complexity if it doesn't help organize out code.
+There is no reason to add an extra level of complexity if it doesn't help organize our code.

 **Example using functions**
 ```python